Data Analysis

 • Act fast on popular runs before they go OOP

-• Watch for liquidation dumps — 32 titles at once in 2020
+• Watch for liquidation dumps — dozens of titles can appear at once (e.g., mid-2020)

 • Track the OOP tracker — "running low" = buy now or pay 3x later